lay-by/lazystrafe/README.md

 # Overview

 LazyStrafe is a tap-strafe script for Titanfall 2 players on linux.
 Once configured, simply hold down A or D to airstrafe much faster than the game engine allows with regular strafing.
-Keyboard input is read directly from /dev/input/ and xdotool is used to send keystrokes.
+Keyboard input is read directly from /dev/input/ and xte is used to send keystrokes.

 # Installation
 ### Requirements
 - Nim ([www.nim-lang.org](http://www.nim-lang.org "www.nim-lang.org"))
 - xdotool
+- xte from xautomation
 - root priviledges

 ### Procedure